daneden/daneden.me/src/blog/2011-12-14-putting-up-with-androids-bullshit.md

 export const frontmatter = {
 layout: "post",
-  title: "Dispelling the Android CSS animation myths",
+title: "Dispelling the Android CSS Animation Myths",
 date: "2011-12-14",
 hidden: true,
 }

-# Dispelling the Android CSS animation myths

 **Update:** it turns out Android 4.0 [actually addresses](http://yfrog.com/h346935364p) this issue.
 Still, we need to urge the authors of these resources to explicitly